saltzmanjoelh/aws-deploy-kit/CLI Help/02 build.md

                           don't provide a value for this the default will be used in the format $FUNCTION-role-$RANDOM. (default:
                           nil)
+  -a, --alias <alias>     When publishing, this is the alias which will be
+                          updated to point to the new release. (default: development)
   -q, --pre-build-command <pre-build-command>
                           Run a custom shell command before the build phase.
                           The command will be executed in the same source